sekar290/EXPLORATORY_DATA_ANALYST_EMPLOYEE/README.md

 - To prevent Low Job Satisfaction of employees, Employers should be better when hiring or placing minimum experience >2 years for every JobRole especially Laboratory Technician and show clearly job previews for the job seeker so it could prevent misconception of what will the employee do.

-For more analyst regarding Attrition, please kindly check on my ipynb file.
-I also tried explore another features there...\
+For more EDA regarding Attrition, please kindly check on my ipynb file.
+I also tried explore another features and find another insight there...\
 Thank you!